Chavis Holmes

-Chavis Holmes (born May 9, 1986) is an American professional basketball player and former college basketball player for the Virginia Military Institute Keydets basketball program.
+Chavis Holmes (born May 9, 1986) is an American basketball player.
+He played college basketball player for the Virginia Military Institute Keydets basketball program.
 Homes was also named one of the top returning performers in the Big South Conference in 2008 with a combined 664 points in the 2008 season.
 He was named to the 2009 First Team All-Big South Conference.

 Biography

 High School career

 Chavis and his twin brother, Travis Holmes, began playing high school basketball at Vance High School in Charlotte.
 The team won the 2002–03 North Carolina state championship.
 Holmes played the 2003–04 and 2004–05 seasons at Christ School in Arden, North Carolina.
 In the 2004 season, Holmes averaged 3.7 assists and 3.4 steals a game for Christ School.
 The team that season was runner up for the North Carolina state championship.
 In his senior season, Holmes averaged 17.5 points and 4.3 rebounds.
 His team won the state title and Holmes was awarded All-State and first team All-Western North Carolina honors.